First Points of Contact

 Safina Alessandra grew up in Switzerland where she had the privilege of being part of the vibrant Waldorf Community in Zurich.
 Her deep wish to understand the developing child led her to work, study and teach at Camphill Schools, a residential Waldorf school for children with disabilities in Chester County PA, for 14 years.
 There, her two sons attended and graduated from the Kimberton Waldorf School.
 Ms. Alessandra has spent the last 10 years widening her understanding of and experience in education first through working as a Kindergarten assistant, then through taking various roles within the Visiting Students Program at Hawthorne Valley Farm, and lastly through completing her BS in Early Childhood and Childhood Education at SUNY New Paltz.
 After receiving her NYS teacher certification, and prior to taking her current position at Berkshire Waldorf School, Ms. Alessandra taught math and language arts to elementary and middle school students as a private tutor and was part of a team of teachers supporting a student with autism.

 Anna Taiga grew up near Moscow, Russia, and went on to earn her Bachelor’s degree in Psychology and a Masters degree in Human Resources from the University of Illinois at Urbana-Champaign.
-For over a decade, she worked for a large global company, traveling internationally to facilitate leadership seminars, coach programs and organize managerial mentoring.
+For over a decade, she worked for a large global company, traveling internationally to facilitate leadership seminars and organizing managerial mentoring and coaching programs.
 She also spearheaded innovative workplace diversity initiatives.
-The birth of her two sons, now four and nine, inspired Ms. Taiga to earn her Waldorf grades teacher certification from the Alkion Center at Hawthorne Valley.
-She taught high school English there before joining the Steiner School in 2017.
-For the past two years, Ms. Taiga has served as an EC assistant teacher, as First Grade assistant teacher and as a lead teacher for the Summer@Steiner program.
+In searching for a spiritually rooted education for her children many years ago Ms. Taiga encountered anthroposophy and Waldorf education.
+She earned her Waldorf grades teacher certification from the Alkion Center at Hawthorne Valley.
+She taught high school English there before joining the Berkshire Waldorf School in 2017.
+Prior to her role as a class teacher Ms. Taiga served as a kindergarten assistant teacher, as a first grade assistant teacher and as a lead teacher for the Summer@BWS program.
 She enjoys bringing her love of cross-cultural music and singing into the classroom.

 Victoria Cartier grew up in the Berkshires and attended the Steiner School from kindergarten through eighth grade.
 An experienced Waldorf teacher, she had already successfully completed an eight-year cycle at the Emerson Waldorf School in Chapel Hill, North Carolina when she joined the Steiner School faculty to lead the Class of 2018 from third through sixth grade.
 While teaching at Emerson Waldorf School, Ms. Cartier was not only a class teacher, but served as an art teacher in the 12th grade, taught recorder class to 6th, 7th and 8th grades and coached cross country running and tennis.
 She earned her Bachelor of Fine Arts in Art Education from Virginia Commonwealth University and a Master of Arts in Waldorf Education from Antioch New England.
 Ms. Cartier’s mother, Virginia Flynn, is a Waldorf class teacher and teacher mentor who taught at Steiner in the early years of our school.
 Her brother, Evan Palazzo, also a Steiner alum, is already a parent at the school.